microsoft/RecursiveExtractor/README.md

 ## Advanced Usage

-You can pass a delegate to only process selected files.
+You can pass a delegate to process only filtered files.

 ```csharp
 public delegate bool PassFilter(FileEntryInfo fileEntryInfo);